LouieMartin/snowpack-react-template/README.md

 # Snowpack React Template

-> ✨ Bootstrapped with Create Snowpack App (CSA).
+## Setup

+In order to setup this template run this command `yarn install`

 ## Available Scripts

-### yarn start
+### yarn run start

-Runs the app in the development mode.
+Runs the development server of this template.
-Open http://localhost:8080 to view it in the browser.
+Open http://localhost:8080/ to view it on the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### yarn run build

-Builds a static copy of your site to the `build/` folder.
+Makes a static copy of your app in the directory `build/`.
-Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.mjs` config file.

-### yarn test
+### yarn run test

-Launches the application test runner.
+Runs all files that end with `.test.tsx` in the directory `src/`.
-Run with the `--watch` flag (`yarn test -- --watch`) to run in interactive watch mode.
+Add the watch flag if you want to run in interactive watch mode.